vkrs24/Python_Pratice_Lab/README.md

 14.Python Program for Sum of squares of first n natural numbers

 15.Python Program for cube sum of first n natural numbers

+# Array Programs:
+To scale up Array logic, try out the below-listed Python array programming examples.
+Here, you will find all the important Python examples that are related to the Python array concept.

+1.Python Program to find sum of array

+2.Python Program to find largest element in an array

+3.Python Program for array rotation

+3.Python Program for array rotation (left)

+4.Python Program for Reversal algorithm for array rotation

+5.Python Program to Split the array and add the first part to the end

+6.Python Program for Find reminder of array multiplication divided by n

+7.Python Program to check if given array is Monotonic